Fingerprint IDs

 Uses only hardware-level signals that are browser-independent, with normalization to absorb browser differences:

-- GPU vendor/renderer — ANGLE strings stripped to real chip name
+- GPU vendor/renderer — ANGLE strings stripped, model numbers removed, normalized to family name

-- Math precision — rounded to 8 significant digits (V8/JSC tolerance)
+- Math precision — rounded to 8 significant digits (V8/SpiderMonkey/JSC tolerance)

 - Screen resolution and DPR — colorDepth excluded (differs per browser)